Featured Image of low back surgery.

 “Of 229 patients referred for surgical consultation for an elective lumbar spinal condition, medications were the most common modality prior to consultation (74.2% of patients), of which 46.3% received opioids.”

 Go to you MD or a Spine Surgeon for low back pain and you will get medication.
-Medication in itself is not bad, but you don’t want to take it long term and you definitely don’t want to stay on opiods!
+Medication in itself is not bad, but you don’t want to take it long term and you definitely don’t want to stay on opioids!

 “The majority (61.1%) of patients received two or less forms of treatment.
 Evidence-based non-operative treatments for patients with low back pain are not being taken advantage of prior to spine surgery consultation.
 If more patients were to undertake CPG-endorsed conservative modalities, it may result in fewer unnecessary referrals from primary care physicians, and patients might not deteriorate as much while lingering on long wait lists.
 Further studies incorporating knowledge translation or health systems pathway changes are necessary.”